digitalgreentea/ethical-frenchie/wiki/dependecies.md

 # Dependencies
-Nava uses several dependencies to build the site.
+EF uses several dependencies to build the site.
 A few of these, which are core to building the site, are mentioned in the [Build Process](https://github.com/jamesETF/ethical-frenchie/blob/master/wiki/build-process.md) page of the Wiki.
 However, here is a list of all the dependencies used and their use cases.

 ## PostCSS
 PostCSS is used as part of the Sass to CSS compiling.
 It's used by both Hugo and Gulp. _More information on installing the core package can be found over at the [Build Process](https://github.com/jamesETF/ethical-frenchie/blob/master/wiki/build-process.md) section of the Wiki._